modzy/hugging-face-raspberry-pi/README.md

 python client.py
 ```

+#### Run Locally with SSH Tunnel

-2. If you want to continue running the code in the notebook locally, all you will need to do is set up an SSH tunnel between your local machine and your Raspberry Pi.
+If you want to continue running the code in the notebook locally, all you will need to do is set up an SSH tunnel between your local machine and your Raspberry Pi.
 Since the model container is already running on port 45000 on the Pi, you can set up the tunnel with this command:

 ```bash
 ssh -L 45000:localhost:45000 <user@ip-address-of-pi>